nmishra459/nmishra459/README.md

 I am...
 - 📚 studying computer science at **Harvard University** (Class of 2024).
 - 🌱 helping communities forge deeper connections at **Glimpse** (YC W20), a Y Combinator-backed startup.
-- 🌌 preparing to join a machine learning project on black holes at **Harvard IACS**
+- 🌌 working on a machine learning project on black holes at **Harvard IACS**.
+- 🏫 preparing to join the **Harvard CS50** staff as a course assistant.
 - 🎉 cooking and reading in my spare time!

 If you want to learn more about my research, visit my [website](https://nmishra459.github.io/)!